-These patients should have received level 3 care and ventilatory support for more than 72 hours and should not be involved in the ABC post-ICU trial.
+These patients should have received level 3 care and ventilatory support for more than 24 hours in the ICU, and should not be involved in the ABC post-ICU trial.
 Patients who have contraindications for blood transfusion or rejected a blood transfusion if indicated might be included.
-Also, patients already involved in the other studies might be considered if the study principal investigator agrees
+Patients already involved in the other studies can be co-enrolled if the principal investigator agrees.